beling/book-pl/src/ch14-02-publishing-to-crates-io.md

 <span class="caption">Figure 14-4: The front page of the documentation for `art`
 that lists the re-exports</span>

-The `art` crate users can still see and use the internal structure from Listing 14-3 as demonstrated in Listing 14-4, or they can use the more convenient structure in Listing 14-5, as shown in Listing 14-6:
+The `art` crate users can still see and use the internal structure from listing 14-3 as demonstrated in listing 14-4, or they can use the more convenient structure in listing 14-5, as shown in listing 14-6:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust,ignore
 {{#rustdoc_include ../listings/ch14-more-about-cargo/listing-14-06/src/main.rs:here}}